GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/ml_tests/pytorch/dino/README-usage.md

 ### Dino Model Logs: container_artifacts/dino-experiment/
 checkpoint*.pth - Model checkpointing.
 log.txt - Contains the standard ouput we get after execution of DINO model.

+### Steps to debug Offline
+1. Create an A2 GPU instance with 8 GPU on GCP console.
+2. Create a Working directory, and sets the KOKORO_ARTIFACTS_DIR environment variable - with current working directory.
+3. Create a folder named "github" and clone the gcsfuse repo in that.
+4. Run the below script in the current working directory:
+   **source github/gcsfuse/permetrics/scripts/continuous_test/ml_tests/pytorch/dino/build.sh**
+5. The above command first setups the host and then start running the model inside container.